Antique Furniture Glossary

 Art Nouveau: A period and/or style of decoration which first appeared in England in the 1880’s and spread throughout Europe, particularly Belgium, France and Germany, in the early 1890s.
 It survived for 20 years, reflecting a return to nature and to the values of good workmanship.
-The characteristics of Art Nouveau were drawn from nature and featured plants and flowers in sinuous curves and convolutions. (see three examples)
+The characteristics of Art Nouveau were drawn from nature and featured plants and flowers in sinuous curves and convolutions. (see ten examples)

 Baroque: An elaborately ornamented style which was popular in Europe from approximately 1600 to 1750.
 In furniture, the Baroque style favored flamboyant carving, painting, and gilding.
-Typical motifs included acanthus, shells, and elaborate scrolls. (see twenty examples)
+Typical motifs included acanthus, shells, and elaborate scrolls. (see twenty-four examples)

 Bergere: Large, comfortable armchair with upholstered sides and loose cushion seat, popular in France in the Louis XV period and later.
-In England in the 18th century, these chairs were known as “burjairs” or “barjairs”. (see two examples)
+In England in the 18th century, these chairs were known as “burjairs” or “barjairs”. (see four examples)

 Bibliothèque: From the French word for library, a bibliotheque is a piece of furniture with glass-fronted doors and several shallow shelves designed to hold books. (see an example)

-Biedermeier: Style of furniture and decoration current in Austria, Germany, Sweden and Russia between 1815 and 1848, featuring clean, simple lines and detailed veneer work with little ornamentation. (see three examples)
+Biedermeier: Style of furniture and decoration current in Austria, Germany, Sweden and Russia between 1815 and 1848, featuring clean, simple lines and detailed veneer work with little ornamentation. (see two examples)

-Bombé: French term for the outwardly curving shape of a piece of furniture, often a bombé chest. (see two examples)
+Bombé: French term for the outwardly curving shape of a piece of furniture, often a bombé chest. (see three examples)

 Buffet á glissant: A buffet which has a smaller, recessed compartmented, known as the tabernacle.
 The defining feature of a buffet á glissant is that the tabernacle has doors that slide out to open, and in to shut. (see an example)

 Buffet de chasse: A buffet table with a marble top which was typically used to prepare game.
-The term literally means “hunting table.” (see five examples)
+The term literally means “hunting table.” (see four examples)

 Buffet deux corps: A two-tiered buffet with the top cabinet being shallowing than the bottom cabinet.
-The doors on the top panel can have wood or glass panels. (see four examples)
+The doors on the top panel can have wood or glass panels. (see three examples)

-Bureau plat: A flat writing table or desk, usually having several drawers. (see five examples)
+Bureau plat: A flat writing table or desk, usually having several drawers. (see seven examples)